1j01/audio-sponge/README.md

 * chooses random byte ranges (TODO: detect beats and such)

-* plays them staggered on top of each other (TODO: rhythm and rhyme)
+* plays them in a fixed rhythm (TODO: rhyme and reason)

 * streams to listeners on a webpage (TODO: host stream and site)